-Our director, vice chairman of the board and president, Min Fan, our officers, Dongjie Guo, Tao Yang and Maohua Sun were also the principal shareholders of our consolidated affiliated Chinese entities as of the date of this prospectus supplement.
-Thus, conflicts of interest between their duties to our company and our affiliated Chinese entities may arise.
-We cannot assure you that when conflicts of interest arise, these persons will act entirely in our interests or that the conflicts of interest will be resolved in our favor.
+Our director, vice chairman of the board and president, Min Fan, and some of our officers are also the principal shareholders of our consolidated affiliated Chinese entities as of the date of this prospectus supplement.
+Thus, conflict of interest between their duties to our company and our consolidated affiliated Chinese entities may arise.
+We cannot assure you that when conflict of interest arises, these persons will act entirely in our interests or that the conflict of interest will be resolved in our favor.
 In addition, these persons could violate their non-competition or employment agreements with us or their legal duties by diverting business opportunities from us to others, resulting in our loss of corporate opportunities.
 In any such event, we would have to rely on the PRC legal system for the enforcement of these agreements, which could have uncertain results.
 Any legal proceeding could result in the disruption of our business, diversion of our resources and incurrence of substantial costs.
 See "-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."